FLucena/cohere-aichat/README.md

 ### Deploy Your Own

 1. Fork this repository
-2. Create a new project on Vercel
-3. Connect your forked repository
+2. Connect your forked repository
-4. Add environment variables in Vercel dashboard
-5. Deploy!
+3. Deploy!

 ## Development